Git Cheatsheet(s)

 Learn to change history with git rebase! is Drew DeVault's cheatsheet for altering git history in general and the rebase based workflow in the blogpost liked above.

-In [Dealing with diverged git branches] Julia Evans explains how to deal with the situation that changes happend on both the local and remote git repository.
+In Dealing with diverged git branches Julia Evans explains how to deal with the situation that changes happend on both the local and remote git repository.
 (She explains it better than I do here.)

-Ein kurzer Blick in .git/ is a talk held at DiVOC in 2020 by Florian Hars diving into the .git
+Ein kurzer Blick in .git/ is a talk held at DiVOC in 2020 by Florian Hars diving into the .git directory, unfortunately no one has translated it to English yet.

-Inside .git is a blogpost by Julia Evans that also dives into the .git
+Inside .git is a blogpost by Julia Evans that also dives into the .git directory and explains what is inside.